Diethood » Recipes » Holidays » Thanksgiving » Easy Apple Stuffing Recipe

 Serving Suggestions

-The best way to store leftover, cooked stuffing is separate from the turkey, in airtight containers in the fridge for up to 4 days.
-Reheat the stuffing in the oven before serving, making sure the internal temperature reaches a safe 165F.
-Don’t refrigerate uncooked stuffing!
+• To refrigerate: Store leftover stuffing in an airtight container and in the fridge for up to 4 days.
+Reheat the stuffing in the oven before serving.

 Easy Apple Stuffing Recipe

 The best homemade Easy Apple Stuffing recipe to serve at your Thanksgiving or holiday table!
-Deliciously savory and buttery stuffing made with hearty bread chunks, crisp apples and fresh herbs.
-This is a turkey dressing you don't want to miss out on this fall!
+Deliciously savory and buttery stuffing made with hearty bread chunks, crisp apples, and fresh herbs.

 Ingredients